biotope/biotope-element/docs/peers.md

 biotope generate
 ```

+We advise this package to be installed as a dev dependency or ran using `npx`.
+You can install it
-You can install it with `npm install biotope` and can read more about it in our [github repo](https://github.com/biotope/biotope).
+with `npm install biotope` and you can read more about it in our [GitHub repo](https://github.com/biotope/biotope).

 ## @biotope/resource-loader
 `@biotope/resource-loader` makes it easy for you to load the components you built with `biotope-element`